ilyaizen/hcker-news-previews/README.md

 # hcker.news previews

-A Chrome Extension (Manifest V3) for [hcker.news](https://hcker.news/) that adds polished story previews without getting in the way.
+Chrome/Edge extension showing story image previews and descriptions beside the headlines.

+Features:

 - 16:9 story thumbnail on each item
 - favicon before the title